-The Old Stone Mill in Delta, built in 1810-11 by William Jones and Ira Schofield, is the earliest surviving example of a fully automatic gristmill in Ontario.
+The Old Stone Mill in Delta, built in 1810-11 by William Jones and Ira Schofield, is the earliest surviving example of a fully automatic flour mill in Ontario.
 In 1817 the mill was described as "unquestionably the best building of the kind in Upper Canada".
-It was built, using local stone and timber, following the designs created by American inventor Oliver Evans.
-It has few unique features such as acting as its own dam.
+It was built, using local stone and timber, following the design for an "Improved Merchant Flour Mill" (aka Automatic Mill) created by American inventor Oliver Evans.
+It follows the Evans' design but has several unique features such as acting as its own dam.
 The beauty of the exterior stonework and interior woodwork speaks to the skill of the millwright who designed and built it.

-The Historic Sites and Monuments Board of Canada declared the Old Stone Mill at Delta to be a National Historic Site in 1970.
-The Old Stone Mill is the only surviving pre-1812 stone grist mill in Ontario.
+The Historic Sites and Monuments Board of Canada declared the Old Stone Mill at Delta to be a National Historic Site in 1970 (see: historicplaces.ca).
+The Old Stone Mill is the only surviving pre-1812 stone flour mill in Ontario.
 In 1978 the Old Stone Mill was designated under the Ontario Heritage Act.

 Follow these links for a more detailed history of the mill:

 Please note that these documents are set up for double sided printing, so you'll see a few blank pages in the PDFs because of that.